HumairaAZ/java-data-processing-pipeline/README.md

 ## Project Overview

 This project demonstrates a data processing pipeline using Java.
 It reads data from a source, processes it, and outputs the results.
-This project highlights skills in data engineering, Java programming, and performance optimization.
+This project highlights my skills in data engineering, Java programming, and performance optimization.

 ## Setup Instructions

-1. Clone the repository.
-2. Navigate to the project directory.
+1. Navigate to the project directory on GitHub.
-3. Build the project using Maven: mvn clean install
+2. Build the project using GitHub Actions.

-markdown
-Copy code
-4. Run the application:
+3. Run the application using GitHub's CodeSpaces or Actions.
-java -jar target/data-processing-pipeline-1.0-SNAPSHOT-jar-with-dependencies.jar

-kotlin
-Copy code

 ## Usage